 How can the specialist palliative care team in the hospital help?

 We aim to look after the person, not just the illness.
 That means as well as providing expert guidance on the physical symptoms of an illness, we will also be there for any emotional concerns and for any social, psychological and spiritual needs.

 Our support doesn’t end when a patient is discharged.
 We can access a wide range of other specialist services depending on a patient’s wishes and needs to make sure they have everything they need to live well with their illness.

 Who are we?

-Our Hospital-based CNS team works with two Palliative Medicine Consultants and two Associate Clinical Nurse Specialists alongside other teams within the hospital to enhance the care being provided to patients and their families or carers.
+Our hospital team works with three palliative care consultants, a speciality doctor, a trainee advanced practitioner, four Clinical Nurse Specialists, four Associate Clinical Nurse Specialists and two NVQ3 nurses.
+They all work alongside other teams within the hospital to enhance the care being provided to patients and their families or carers.

-What does the Trinity CNS team in the hospital do?
+What does Trinity's specialist palliative care team in the hospital do?